 One example of a performance bot is called Engazify, a program which integrates easily into workplace applications such as Slack, Skype, etc. Engazify eliminates the process of paperwork and annual performance reviews, flagging employees that have shown negative or alarming behaviors, and rewarding those who have been positive and productive.
 This makes the feedback process continuous with brief weekly summaries.
 Bots such as Engazify also collect more pertinent and detailed feedback data from employees in a time-efficient manner.

 Now that we have performance reviews out of the way, let’s focus on the next tedious and overwhelming component of HR jobs: hiring.
+This is a task that is optimized for AI in the workplace.
 Who here looks forward to sifting through a title wave of applications the day after posting a job description?
 Well, luckily those days are gone.
 These hiring bots can screen first-wave applicants by chatting with them in real time.
 Job Pal is a great example of one of these bots; it gleans information from applications through a friendly conversation of customizable questions and answers.
 It can help compile data, it works 24/7, and it has an incredibly easy interface, encouraging more job-seekers to apply.

 Saberr is another example of the hiring bot, focusing specifically on finding the applicant who best fits the culture of the company.
 It creates a fun survey for existing employees to define their collective preferences and values.
 Then the company can administer the same survey to applicants to find a good fit for the rest of the team.
 If you’re interested in these types of bots, there are many more!
 Check out some of these hiring bots to learn how to implement them in your company: Ari, Gobe, Jobo, Joboti, and XOR.